 There’s No Time to Waste - Drive B2B Marketing Strategies with Precision in 2023

 Survey respondents were asked what the biggest forces are that are driving marketing budget changes, with worries of inflation, recession and lingering pandemic issues leading the charge.

 Despite this uncertainty, marketers plan to do what they do best and persevere with optimism.
 At Integrate, we offer a variety of tools to help navigate some of these challenges.

 - #ThePDMBook – Grab the definitive guide to achieving predictable pipeline, a MUST for b2b marketers

 - The Marketing Maturity Assessment – Leverage this tool to rate and gauge the capabilities of your current martech stack, as well as those of your org structure and strategies

-- Cross-Channel Activation Guide – Discover how to prioritise the buyer first, orchestrating cross-channel experiences that help maximise ROI
+- Cross-Channel Activation Guide – Discover how to prioritize the buyer first, orchestrating cross-channel experiences that help maximize ROI

 Download the full report here.